SDXorg/PySD-Cookbook/docs/analyses/fitting/Step_at_a_time_optimization.rst

 property is that the dynamic behavior of the model can be represented entirely in the transition from one state of the system to the next.
-This means that if we have full measurement of the state of the system, we can separate the model's timeseries behavior into a series of independent timesteps.
+This means that if we have full measurement of the state of the system, we can separate the model’s timeseries behavior into a series of independent timesteps.
 Now we can fit the model parameters to each timestep independently, without worrying about errors compounding thoughout the simulation.

-We'll demonstrate this fitting of a model to data using PySD to manage our model, pandas to manage our data, and scipy to provide the optimization.
+We’ll demonstrate this fitting of a model to data using PySD to manage our model, pandas to manage our data, and scipy to provide the optimization.